ECWireless/food-4-family/README.md

 3. Run the local development server: `yarn dev` (see `package.json` for a full list of `scripts` you can run with `yarn`)

-Now you'll have a local development environment backed by the NEAR TestNet!
+Now you'll have a local development environment backed by the NEAR TestNet.

-Go ahead and play with the app and the code.
-As you make code changes, the app will automatically reload.

 Exploring The Code